BitcoinQnA/BitcoinPrivacyGuide/segregate.md

 So what I hear you say!
 Well now lets imagine that one of your 0.5 BTC was a change output from a 'frowned upon' service or source and the person you're paying is a regulated entity that is actively perfomring chain analysis.
 They could refuse access to their service, block your account or even report you to the authorities.
 This is just one example designed to demonstrate that one transaction could leak a lot of information about you and your transactional history, not good for your privacy!

-So how to we mitigate against such a privacy leak?
+So how do we mitigate against such a privacy leak?
 By using a [wallet](https://bitcoinprivacy.guide/secure.html) that offers coin control and labelling.
 Coin cointrol is a simply the ability to select which UTXOs are used to construct any given transaction.
-Ensuring that your UTXO's are effectively labelled will enable you to decide which UTXOs you want to include in future transactions based.
-You can label any way you'd like but it is generally good practice to include the source of the funds somehow.
+Ensuring that your UTXO's are effectively labelled will enable you to decide which UTXOs you want to include in future transactions.
+You can label any way you'd like but it is generally good practice to include the source of the funds in a format that suits you.

-Sadly, there are very few mobile wallets that offer this functionality and those without it should be used with caution if you value your transactional privacy.
+Sadly, there are very few mobile wallets that offer this functionality and you should bear this in mind when using a wallet without coin control.
 Desktop wallets like [Specter](https://github.com/cryptoadvance/specter-desktop) or [Bitcoin Core](https://bitcoin.org/en/download) generally offer more in this regard but are obviously not a portable solution.

+### Address re-use

+99% of bitcoin wallets that exist today will automatically serve you a new receive address every time the previous one receives any funds.
+All you need to be aware of is not sharing the same one twice with different entities as you can leak some privacy for the same reason as outlined in the example above.
+Remember, addresses are free and infinite.

 ### Coin control